Scientific Name

 Ariocarpus fissuratus is a geophyte cactus that forms a star-shaped rosette of thick, fleshy, deltoid to hemispheric tubercles with no spines that lie almost flat on the soil surface.
 It has a large, turnip-like taproot.
 The rosette can grow up to 8 inches (20 cm) in diameter, while the tubercles are about as long as they are wide and closely packed, forming a coarse mosaic.

-USDA hardiness zones 9a to 11b: from 20°F (-6.7°C) to 50°F (10°C).
+Hardiness: USDA hardiness zones 9a to 11b: from 20°F (-6.7°C) to 50°F (10°C).

-Plant your Ariocarpus in soil formulated for cacti.
+Plant your Ariocarpus in a soil mix specifically formulated for cacti.
 You can buy a cactus mix at your local nursery.
 Do not use generic soil mixes, as they will not provide enough aeration and drainage.
 Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.